swipetrack/switchboard/README.md

 # Switchboard

 Switchboard is an application framework for the Unity game engine.
-It provides a composition root so you can define what happens when the application runs, regardless of which scenes are loaded.
+It provides a composition root to define what executes when the application starts playing, regardless of which scenes are loaded.
-Also, dependency injection so your classes can have loose dependencies that are automatically injected at run time.
+Dependency injection allows your classes to have loosely coupled dependencies that are automatically injected at run time.
-It even works when adding new objects to a scene at run time.
+It even works when adding new objects that are instantiated at run time.
-You don't need Monobehaviour singletons or special scenes to load first!
+You don't need singletons or special scenes to load first.
 It just works!
-No reflection!
-No baking!
-Any object you create, meaning any non-MonoBehaviour, can be automatically updated with the game loop.
+No reflection, no baking.
+Switchboard supports maximum compatibility with other plugins and code bases.
+There is no need to inherit from a special base class, or establish tightly coupled dependencies.
+Switchboard is also a logging framework.
-The core library provides persistent log files, and garbage-free string manipulation to any C# application, not just Unity.
+The core library provides persistent log files, and garbage-free string operations for any C# application, not just Unity.
+Any object, including any non-MonoBehaviour, can be updated in the game loop via the static ApplicationTicker.
 Every feature has been meticulously crafted for maximum stability and performance.
+Switchboard is built on a system of collections that pool shared memory in universally re-usable memory pools.
+The core library is thread safe, and fast.
+Integrating with Switchboard will undoubtedly improve the architecture and performance of your applications.

-#### Unity
+## Unity Specific Features

-Switchboard is a Unity framework for composing your application and injecting dependencies automatically when objects are instantiated.

 - Composition Root
-- Automatic Dependency Injection
+- Dependency Injection
 - Update Any Object
-- Encourages Best Practices, S.O.L.I.D.
-Programming, Loose Coupling, Clean Code Architecture
+- Promote S.O.L.I.D.
+Programming, Loose Coupling, and Clean Code Architecture

-#### C# Core

-The core library contains Unity-independent features that can be used in any C# application.
+## Universal C# Features

 - High Performance Log Files
-- A Better StringBuilder
+- StringMaker, a Superior StringBuilder
-- Render Number Values that ToString() Cannot
+- Render Number Values that .NET Cannot
-- Eliminates Garbage Collection
+- Eliminate Garbage Collection from Strings

 ________________